Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Theoretical toy model: Large-bias conductance shoulders as signatures of interfacial triplet pairings

-Despite the particular values of triplet~gaps substituted into our calculations may seem exaggeratedly large when compared to their singlet counterparts, we can still use them in our numerical simulations to get a \emph{qualitative} understanding of the underlying physics.
+Despite the particular values of triplet~gaps substituted into our calculations may seem exaggeratedly large when compared to their singlet counterparts, we can still use them in our numerical simulations to develop a \emph{qualitative} understanding of the underlying physics.
 One of the reasons that such large triplet~gaps are required to reproduce the experimental findings could be the fact that we did not take care of formulating the full model using physically realistic units~(recall that we set, for~instance, $ a = 1 \, [\text{arb. units}]) $.
-Furthermore, and as we mentioned earlier, the triplet-pairing~mechanisms in the real samples are a consequence of complex nonuniform interface magnetizations and are therefore at the microscopic level probably much more complicated to properly describe than in our strongly simplified phenomenological model.
+Furthermore, and as we mentioned earlier, the triplet-pairing~mechanisms in the real samples are a consequence of complex nonuniform interface magnetizations and are therefore at the microscopic level much more complicated to properly describe than in our strongly simplified phenomenological model.
 The ``effectiveness'' of induced triplet~pairings depends additionally also on the strength of ferromagnetism inside the magnetic junction~films.
 We assumed an extremely small exchange energy~gap in~Ni of~$ \Delta^\mathrm{XC}_\mathrm{Ni} = 0.5t $---when compared to the singlet superconducting gaps, which are typically orders of magnitude smaller than ferromagnetic exchange~couplings---in our simulations to demonstrate that even extremely weak ferromagnetism suffices to observe transport~ramifications of superconducting triplet~pairings.
 Considering a typical metal Fermi~level~$ \mu \approx 10^3 \Delta_\text{Ni--Ga}^\mathrm{singlet} $, $ \Delta^\mathrm{XC}_\mathrm{Ni} = 0.5t $ corresponds to a Ni spin~polarization of just~$ \mathcal{P}_\mathrm{Ni} = (\Delta^\mathrm{XC}_\mathrm{Ni} / 2) / \mu \approx 0.03 \, \% $.
-Although Meservey--Tedrow~spectroscopy indicated that the Ni~spin~polarization in our samples must indeed be smaller than~$ 1 \, \% $, it is most likely still notably larger than the tiny value assumed for our simulations, which could provide another reason for the large effective triplet~pairings required in our simulations to recover the experimentally evident transport~features.
+Although Meservey--Tedrow~spectroscopy indicated that the Ni~spin~polarization in our samples \hi{is only about~$ 1 \, \% $, this is still notably larger than the tiny value assumed for our simulations}, which could provide another reason for the large effective triplet~pairings required in our simulations to recover the experimentally evident features.